mongodb/docs/mongodb/source/reference/commands.rst

         { findAndModify: collection, <options> }

-   The shell and many drivers also provide a ``db.findAndModify();`` method.
+   The shell and many :term:`drivers <driver>` also provide a ``db.findAndModify();`` method.
 This command returns, by default, the document is returned before modifications are made.
 The following options are available:

    - **query** specifies a filter to select a document to modify.